CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Details of Procedural Annotation

 \subsubsection{Goal Sources}

 \textbf{\textsc{ComputeGoal}} returns goal source pixels $\mathbf{p}_g$ from the target instance specified by $\ell_{\mathrm{target}}$, typically as a thin boundary band adjacent to the target in free space.
+When $\ell_{\mathrm{target}}$ contains directional modifiers, such as left/right or front/back, the goal source is restricted to the corresponding side of the target boundary in the BEV coordinate frame.
 If no valid goal source exists (e.g., the target is fully isolated from free space), we fall back to the nearest free pixel to the target center as a singleton goal source.